nelsonpecora/magfest-radios/README.md

 ## Technical Details

-TBD, but this script will read and write to JSON files, so it's offline-proof.
+* departments are version controlled and stored in `data/departments.json`.
+You currently can't add departments, but this will work in the future
+* radios and users are stored in json files in `data/tmp`.
+Note: Users aren't necessarily tied to a specific department, so that relation isn't stored.
+* current checkouts are stored in `data/tmp/checkouts.json`.
+This data contains radio numbers, user names, department names, and checkout time.

-* logs are stored in `data/tmp/logs` by date
+* logs are stored in `data/tmp/logs` by date (e.g. `2015-02-01.log`).
+Logging is kept to a minimum to save space, but the logfiles are very readable.

+Currently it's reading and writing to json for almost everything, and it's doing it synchonously.
+This is the worst.
+After basic functionality is added I'll make it async.

 ## License